felixdittrich92/OnnxTR/README.md

 # standard cpu support
 pip install "onnxtr[cpu]"
 pip install "onnxtr[cpu-headless]"  # same as cpu but with opencv-headless
-# OpenVINO cpu support for Intel CPUs
-pip install "onnxtr[cpu-openvino]"
-pip install "onnxtr[cpu-openvino-headless]"  # same as cpu-openvino but with opencv-headless
 # with gpu support
 pip install "onnxtr[gpu]"
 pip install "onnxtr[gpu-headless]"  # same as gpu but with opencv-headless
+# OpenVINO cpu | gpu support for Intel CPUs | GPUs
+pip install "onnxtr[openvino]"
+pip install "onnxtr[openvino-headless]"  # same as openvino but with opencv-headless
 # with HTML support
 pip install "onnxtr[html]"
 # with support for visualization